My Friendship With Janka Nabay, Genius Of Bubu

 It expressed, lovingly, Janka's experience and vision, forged from the struggle of a civil war, and then persisting to live a positive life: "We've got to jump, jump, jump high.
 We've got to live in combination."

-Wills Glasspiegel is journalist, filmmaker, artist and scholar from Chicago and New York.
+Wills Glasspiegel is a journalist, filmmaker, artist and scholar from Chicago and New York.
 He is currently writing about the cultural history of Chicago footwork for a PhD dissertation in African-American Studies and American Studies at Yale.
-Her recently directed the short film I Am the Queen.
+He recently directed the short film I Am the Queen.